segasai/stan-splines/README.md

 Please cite this https://ui.adsabs.harvard.edu/abs/2019MNRAS.485.4726K/abstract paper if you use it.

+# Description
-The splines are definite by the location of the knots and values there.
+The splines are defined by the location of the knots (which are considered fixed) and y values there.

 The usage should be pretty simple.
 Here is an example of the model that fits the set of x,y by a spline.